Earn enough points for your next reward night by earning the sign-up bonus for an IHG card.

 Recent changes to IHG Rewards Club cards

 Both of these cards launched last year, offering generous sign-up bonuses from the beginning.
-The IHG Premier card has offered generous limited-time bonuses twice in its history.
+The IHG Premier card has offered generous limited-time bonuses a few times in its history – with the current offer being the largest ever advertised.

 IHG Rewards Club Premier card Recent Changes